hybridgroup/artoo-gpio/docs/commands_analog_sensor.md

 ## pin

-Public: Returns the pin number set up when creating the sensor.
+Returns the pin number set up when creating the sensor.

 ##### Params